 More cost-effective than a single storey house extension because it doubles up on the use of the foundations and roof – two of the most expensive parts of a build – a two-storey extension on this budget could measure up to 30-40m² (both floors).
 At the rear of a property, this would typically extend the kitchen with a new bedroom above.

 Many such extensions projecting no more than 4m from the rear of the original house are covered by permitted development rights, but a two-storey side extension will require planning consent – and don’t forget building regs.

 16. An extension for a bungalow to make it family-sized

-Whether you're looking for house extension ideas for a bungalow or want to join to distinct buildings – perhaps the original house and a garage conversion, a glazed walkway can be a very successful, cost-effective way to do so, whether your home is modern or traditional.
-A glazed walkway can be a great solution to planning restrictions on period properties or homes within conservation areas or, for example, a listed building, where a solid link would be inappropriate or not permitted.
+Whether you're looking to extend a bungalow or want to join two distinct buildings together, – perhaps the original house and a garage conversion – a glazed walkway can be a very successful and cost-effective way to do so.
+Whether your home is modern or traditional, a glazed walkway can be a great solution to planning restrictions on period properties, or homes within conservation areas – a listed building for example –, where a solid link would be inappropriate or not permitted.